 How does it work?
 Humans have known for centuries that some plants inhibit the growth of others.
 Think of it as an evolutionary tool or a kind of plant warfare.
 The Roman philosopher Pliny the Elder noted in the first century C.E. that chick peas and barley “scorch” land where corn is grown and that many plants can’t be grown near or under walnut trees.
 In 1832, the botanist Alphonse de Candolle observed that flax inhibited members of the spurge or Euphorbia family, that oats inhibited thistles, and wheat inhibited flax.

-But these ideas, as told in William Olkowski’s newly revised The Gardeners Guide To Common-Sense Pest Control (more about this excellent reference coming in another post) were surprisingly controversial.
+But these ideas, as told in William Olkowski’s newly revised The Gardeners Guide To Common-Sense Pest Control were surprisingly controversial.
 At the turn of the century, studies from the United States Department of Agriculture suggested that unproductive crop soils might be caused by an accumulation of toxic substances derived from other plants.
 This notion was strongly resisted by others in the field who thought all problems of this type were due to soil fertility problems which could be eliminated by crop rotation and fertilization.
 Congress was even called in to investigate these allelopathic claims.

 But resistance to the possibilities of allelopathy has mostly waned (though we can imagine that some of the larger herbicide companies might still be resistant) as more studies are conducted.
 Today, the science is yielding promising results and is being accepted, along with crop rotation and other wise-use practices, to control weeds and other problems with solutions that require less chemical spraying.

 Olkowski suggests gardeners with large plots use rye as a cover crop or, in smaller gardens, planting rye at the margins and spreading the cuttings during the early growing season.
-Here’s a primer on planting cover crops (pdf format) including rye grass.
+Here’s a primer on planting cover crops (PDF) including ryegrass.
 Yes, it’s too late to plant rye grass in almost all locations this season.
 But sowing rye grass along the margins of your garden is certainly possible come the first hints of spring.
 Anyway, we’ll keep our eye on this expanding science.
 Those of you with experience or sources of information are invited to contribute.